 A Note on Tax Advice: The tax laws are complicated and often change.
 This summary is not intended to provide personal tax advice to any employee.
-As used throughout this document, "employee," "you" and "your" always mean a US employee of Marsh & McLennan Agency LLC.
 (MMA) or any subsidiary or affiliate of MMA.
 Individuals who are leased employees, who are compensated as independent contractors, or who are employed in Puerto Rico, are not eligible to participate.